 (2) A function or power so delegated, when performed or exercised by the delegate, shall, for the purposes of this Act be deemed to have been performed or exercised by the Director.

-[Section 23 amended by No. 90 of 1986 s.
+[Section 23 amended: No. 90 of 1986 s.
 9.]

 Part IV — Legal aid committees